codecurious-bln/emberginners-workshop/content/steps/step-8.md

 In an Ember app, an enumerable is a special kind of object, that contains any number of other objects - so called child objects.
 Ember allows you to interact with enumerables in a similar way as you would do with generic JavaScript arrays, but on top of that also provides with additional helper functions and properties that are unique to Ember's enumerable.

-In the scope of this workshop we want to take a look how you can interact with enumerables in your application and specifically in the template.
+In the scope of this workshop we want to take a look at how you can interact with enumerables in your application and specifically in the template.
 To learn more about that, let's take a look at one particular and very handy helper: `each`

 ## How does the each template helper work?

 In our templates we have the ability to not only invoke components we have built ourselves, but also to use a couple of very useful built-in helpers, that Ember provides us with right from the start.
 One of these helpers is each.
 It allows us to go through each item of an enumerable - a list of objects - and do something with them in our template.
-In this regard it is in fact very similar functionwise as the `forEach` function we got familiar with in the previous exercise.
+In this regard it is in fact very similar functionwise to the `forEach` function we got familiar with in the previous exercise.

 Instead of being able to do something with the list items in the context of a self-defined function though, the `each` helper allows us to do something with the list items **directly in the template** instead.
 Check out this example template: